aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/figures-annotations/_index.md

 PDF document management app provides various tools for annotating documents.
 From the perspective of the internal structure of PDF, these tools are annotations.
 We support the following kinds of drawing tools.

-* Line Annottaion - tool for drawing lines and arrows
+* Line Annottaion - tool for drawing lines and arrows.
-* Square Annotation - for drwaing squares and rectangles
+* Square Annotation - for drwaing squares and rectangles.
-* Circle Annotation - for ovals and circles
+* Circle Annotation - for ovals and circles.
-* FreeText Annotaion - for Callout comment
+* FreeText Annotaion - for Callout comment.
-* Polygon Annotation - for polygons and clouds
+* Polygon Annotation - for polygons and clouds.
-* Polyline Annotation - for Connected Lines
+* Polyline Annotation - for Connected Lines.

 ## Adding Shapes and Figures on Page